Pola

 Summary

-Digital accessibility is no longer a footnote: Since 2025, it has become mandatory for many offerings—and it immediately impacts UX, SEO, and conversion.
+Digital accessibility is no longer just a footnote: Since 2025, it has become mandatory for many offerings – and it immediately impacts UX, SEO, and conversion.

-We guide you through the key standards (WCAG), the legal framework (BFSG), and show you how to achieve real inclusion with a pragmatic process.
+We guide you through the key standards (WCAG), the legal framework (BFSG), and show how to achieve true inclusion with a pragmatic process.

-No overlay illusions, but with clear steps, tests, and a quick check for getting started.
+Without overlay illusions, but with clear steps, tests, and a quick check to get started.

 WCAG 2.1